Servo Press vs. Hydraulic Press: Defining the Difference for Today's Manufacturing World

 |---|---|---|

-| Energy Efficiency | Actual consumption reduced by 50% | About 20% energy savings |
+| Energy Efficiency | Lower energy consumption | Higher hydraulic energy loss |

 To illustrate the differences between these two pressing technologies, consider their suitability for various manufacturing scenarios.
 For example, a company that specializes in producing automotive body parts may benefit more from a servo press.
 The enhanced speed of up to 200 strokes per minute and superior precision of +/- 0.01 mm make it ideal for high-volume production lines where consistency is critical.